🤔 What's your county's water quality?

 State and Local Efforts to Improve Water Quality

-The city has also spent on its Progressive Infrastructure Plan to Ensure Sustainability (PIPES) a multi-billion dollar project to replace aging water, sewer and storm water lines throughout Tampa.
-This is a long term plan that is likely to help the water quality immensely as chances of leaks, overflows and system failure will be minimized.
+The city has also invested in its Progressive Infrastructure Plan to Ensure Sustainability (PIPES)—a multi-billion-dollar effort to replace aging water, sewer, and stormwater infrastructure across Tampa.
+This long-term plan is expected to dramatically improve water quality by reducing the risk of leaks, overflows, and system failures.

 Impact of Climate Change on Water Quality

-More frequent storms and increased rains that are associated with climate change can also overload the older systems causing sewer overflows and increasing the amount of pollutants in the runoff.
-In addition, temperature rise could elevate harmful algal blooms and bacteria in the surface water, rendering treatment processes more challenging and impacting the aquatic ecosystem.
+Heavier and more frequent storms associated with climate change can also strain aging infrastructure, causing sewer overflows and increasing pollutant loads in runoff.
+Additionally, rising temperatures can intensify harmful algal blooms and bacteria growth in surface waters, which complicates treatment processes and impacts aquatic ecosystems.

-With vision and eager action, Tampa is working to provide future generations with clean, safe water and confront the growing danger of a changing climate.
+Through long-term vision and coordinated action, Tampa is striving to ensure clean, safe water for future generations while addressing the increasing risks posed by a changing climate.

 Enter your email for exclusive deals and discounts